Monday, 24 October 2011

 Straight From the Tahre Pits

-Weird Navy CH54 flew low up the beach this afternoon, exactly window-height, right past the house.
-Thing reminds me of some giant prehistoric crane fly.
+Weird US Navy CH54 flew low up the beach this afternoon, exactly window-height at my house on the bluff.
+Reminds me of some giant prehistoric crane fly.
 Maybe that's why they call it a Sky Crane.

-(Photo courtesy of Wiki and the US government.
-It's an Army helo, but you can't have everything.
-Where would you put it?)
+(Photo courtesy of Wikimedia and the US government.
+It's an Army helo, but you can't have everything; where would you put it?)

 Hermitcraft: Busting Dysentery